ARROW: Augmented Replay for RObust World models: Discussion

 \textbf{Memory capacity.} As RL algorithms often consume high compute, we emphasize the benefit of lower computational and memory costs.
 ARROW does not scale up the buffer when compared to DreamerV3, but instead splits the available memory and intelligently uses past experience.
-Despite the benefits and improved memory capacity of ARROW, a key limitation of any buffer-based method is finite capacity.
-As more tasks are explored and previous tasks are not revisited, an increasing number of samples from previous tasks will inevitably be lost, leading to forgetting.

-\textbf{Limitations and future work.} ARROW currently allocates a fixed 50/50 split capacity to short-term and long-term buffers.
-A natural extension of this idea would be to test different splits or dynamically allocate memory based on task characteristics.
-Extending ARROW to continuous control or robotics domains like MuJoCo \citep{todorov2012mujoco} could further validate the generalization capabilities of our approach.

-As the specific task ordering can result in significant differences in CL performance (Appendix G in \citep{rahimi-kalahroudi_replay_2023}) we implemented two randomly chosen task sequences.
-This approach allowed us to quantify ordering effects while limiting computational cost.
-A follow-up study could dedicate more time to different permutations to better understand the relationship between individual environments and to shed some light on the unusually high performance of Frostbite in DV3.

-Additionally, the experiments could be expanded by bringing ARROW to other model-based RL algorithms, e.g. TD-MPC \citep{hansen2022tdmpc, hansen2024tdmpc}, or by combining it with existing techniques such as behavior cloning in CLEAR \citep{rolnick_experience_2019}.